 There are a few people I’d like to get in touch with who have nothing to do with the above.

-– Hans van der Linden (lived in the Uiverlaan, Helmond, around 1987, in Helmond)
+– Hans van der Linden (lived in the Uiverlaan, Helmond, around 1987)

-– Bastiaan Plantinga (lived in Utrecht in the 2010s, born in 1963, son of Gerrit Plantinga)
+– Bastiaan Plantinga (lived in Utrecht in the 2010s, born in 1963, son of Gerrit Plantinga, seems to have vanished off the face of the earth)

 This morning I woke up with an idea.
 The idea was triggered largely by dreams I’ve had the past 20 years, off and on, where I was about to release the next issue of ST NEWS disk magazine (see here).
 Normally this would result in me waking up with a vague feeling of dread, as the pressure of finishing such an issue was never quite only a totally positive sensation.
 But this morning it was different.
 This morning, Sunday 6 October 2019, I woke up with a feeling of enthusiasm and anticipation.
 So I would hereby like to announce the release of the 42nd Anniversary issue, to be taking place on 26 July 2028!